afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 #### 45. Can you explain a scenario where you would use a service mesh in Kubernetes, especially in terms of authentication and authorization?

 **Answer**.
 I would use a service mesh in Kubernetes, such as Istio, in scenarios where I need to enhance communication between microservices.
 Specifically, for authentication and authorization, a service mesh provides capabilities like mutual TLS for secure communication, fine-grained access control, and user identity propagation.
 This ensures that only authorized services can communicate securely within the cluster, improving overall security and governance."
+(Mutual TLS between services like microservice to microservice communication)

 #### 46. Why are Pod Security Policies important in Kubernetes, and how would you implement them to enhance security?